On Labor Day, teach your kids about the dignity of work

 Here are some suggestions for how your family might make Labor Day a little more meaningful:

 - Check out the U.S. Catholic bishops’ Labor Day statement and educational materials.
-Every year, the U.S. Catholic bishops issue /strong>.
+Every year, the U.S. Catholic bishops issue a statement.
 Read an excerpt to your kids!
-You’ll also find a wealth of backgrounders and educational resources on the same page (scroll down to the middle of the page for both the statements and the resources).

 - Make a saint table for your BBQ.
 Look up the patron saints of work and workers and either draw or print out pictures of them to honor their contribution to our appreciation of work.
 When you say grace, thank God for their good example.